-Visit the sick, the imprisoned and bury the dead
+Visit the sick, the imprisoned, and bury the dead

-I belive that There is Holiness in You no matter how evil you have become and that is a human nature.
+I believe that There is Holiness in You no matter how evil you have become and that is human nature.
 We were born naturally good and somehow lost our holiness as we experience our life on earth, but that doesn't mean we can't bring back our old self and bring back the holiness from within.

 The Corporal Works of Mercy may be an old Divine law, but its significance still reigns in our time.
 We give food to the hungry, give drink to the thirsty, clothe the naked, shelter the homeless, visit the sick, visit the imprisoned and bury the dead.

 We may just have enough resources, but sometimes we know how it feels when we have nothing, so we learn to give even a little out of gratitude for the blessings we received.
-On this lenten season, we strive to reflect on our Christian values and the teachings of the Christ to reign and live in our hearts forever.
+On this lenten season, we strive to reflect on our Christian values and the teachings of Christ to reign and live in our hearts forever.

 © 2019 Del Cusay